devmikey/healthsim/README.md

 git clone https://github.com/charliemccay/cade-meds1.git
 docker run -v $(pwd)/Resources:/app/Resources --network="host" ramseysys/cade2r3 start.py`

-If all has gone well CADE will have created a set of events and pushed them to the Healthsim
+If all has gone well CADE will have created a set of events and pushed them into Healthsim and the Kafka Connector would have sent them to Elastic search

+To check that they data has gone into Kafka - from KSQL enter "print Patient from beginning"

+To check that the data has gone into elastic search from another command line enter "curl localhost:9200/patient/_search"

 **KSQLDB**
 KQLDB [https://ksqldb.io/](https://ksqldb.io/) is a DSL that sits on top of Kafka Connect.
 It provides a familiar SQL like syntax to manipulate streams of data.
 KSQLDB has a cookbook that provides a set of recipes for handling common problems,  one of the goals of HealthSim is to provide a NHS companion cookbook that sits alongside this.
 Cookbooks are awesome because they help solve common problems - HealthSim will provide a tailored set of recipes for the health and care sector.
 Examples of the types of recipes the HealthSim cookbook will provide are: